 In 1890 Post began developing a subdivision of his own—Alamosa Heights—on one thousand acres southeast of Fort Worth on Sycamore Creek.
 The subdivision—an “industrial suburb”—would be linked to Fort Worth by the Houston & Texas Central railroad, which built a depot at Alamosa Heights.
 (H&TC tracks cross the creek near East Berry Street.)
 A special train, the Alamosa Flyer, left Union Depot downtown every hour to take prospective buyers to the subdivision.
 Fare: a nickel.
 Ad is from the Fort Worth Gazette.

-(Post also was an early advocate for a city park for Fort Worth.
-Fort Worth would build first City Park in 1892 and Forest Park in 1897, renaming City Park “Trinity Park.”)
+During the short time he lived here, Post also was an early advocate for a city park for Fort Worth.
+Fort Worth would build first City Park in 1892 and Forest Park in 1897, renaming City Park “Trinity Park.”

 In 1891 Post’s East Fort Worth Town Company sold much of its land east of today’s Sylvania Avenue to Fort Worth Land Company, which changed the name of the addition to “Riverside.”
 The plat was signed by candyman John P. King, who would develop the Oakhurst addition north of the area shown on this plat.
 (From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)